eclab/grains/booker/README.md

 ## Adjusting Tracking

 Grains can only do about 3.75 octaves due to its circuit design.
 I have positioned it to start at the C two octaves below middle C.  For the same reason, I have to "stretch" Grains from 3.75V to 5V, so to speak, in software.
 I have tuned this stretch for my own Grains, but it changes over time as the resistors warm up unfortunately.
+I have it set to 46.9 notes stretch, which seems to be the amount my own Grains settles on after it has warmed up.
+Yours may be different.
 If Booker is tracking badly in your Grains, you can tweak it in code.
 See the file "tuning.txt" for more information.
+REMEMBER TO UNPLUG THE USB WHEN TUNING!
+Otherwise you'll be affected by the extra voltage from the USB.

 ## Volume